WED-2023/209470236/README.md

-# Personal Website
+# Personal Website Of Yaakov Bodo

-This is a personal website project for Jacob Budo, featuring details about his life that includes several sections such as About Me, Photos, Playlist, QR Code, Q&A, and Contact Me.
+This is a personal website project for Yaakov Bodo, featuring details about his life that includes several sections such as About Me, Photos, Playlist, QR Code, Q&A, and Contact Me.
 The website is created using HTML and CSS.

 ## Table of Contents